SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 - Create an Eyedropper API that returns the hex value of a pixel and the cursor coordinates when the pixel is clicked
 - The eyedropper will be able to provide a preview (in a grid format) when clicked on
 - <img src= "https://github.com/SamHannat/EyeDropperExplainer/blob/master/preview.png" alt= "Preview feature of EyeDropper" max-height= "150"/>
-- Allow the user to cancel eyedropper mode
+- Allow the user to cancel eyedropper mode through ESC key as well as other methods chosen by the developer
 - Allow eyedropper access outside of the browser
 - Allow the developer to disable eyedropper mode when hovering over the toolbar